elliptic1/General-Number-Field-Sieve/README.md

 Although compact, these modules implement the real mathematics of the sieve and illustrate the depth of the underlying algorithms.

+## Book-length guide

+The repository now ships with a full manuscript—*The General Number Field
+Sieve: From Theory to Practice*—that explains the algorithmic pipeline in a format suitable for publication.
+You can find the book in `book/manuscript.md`, complete with front matter, chapters covering each stage of the implementation, appendices, and guidance on extending the codebase.

 ## Usage

 The project exposes a simple command line interface.
 After cloning the